puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 If this is not a desired result, at the completion of the distributed install script execution you can clean out the [Trusted Hosts](https://msdn.microsoft.com/en-us/library/aa384372.aspx) file.
 One method to complete this task programmatically is as follows:

 [Use PowerShell to clear the Trusted Hosts file](https://blogs.technet.microsoft.com/heyscriptingguy/2013/11/29/powertip-use-powershell-to-clear-the-trusted-hosts-file/)

-#### Windows Bastion

-If the goal is to bulk install Windows agents, you will want to setup a Windows system purely for contacting other systems via [WinRM](https://msdn.microsoft.com/en-us/library/aa384426.aspx).

-Post creation of said system, you will want to install an agent as you would traditionally or with the [`pe_install_ps1`](https://github.com/natemccurdy/puppet-pe_install_ps1) module as used by this bulk windows agent installer.

-Once the agent is installed, it is time to classify the Windows distribution system with the class below:

 ## Expectations